How To Remove Urine Stains From Toilet Seat | Make Your Bathroom Fresh & Clean

 You will want to employ some heavy-duty materials and tools, namely:

-The three most important tools there are the first three and without them, you are going to have a hard time removing the urine stains that have beset your toilet apparatus.
+The three most important tools there are the first three, much like the DIY bathroom cleaner solutions.
+Without them, you are going to have a hard time removing the urine stains that have beset your toilet.
+Do not forget about the hand protection in the process.

 Having gathered these materials, tools, and accessories, here are steps on how to remove urine stains from toilet seat using these items:

-You can now proceed to place inside your brush or scrubbing material unto the paste, then upon having the paste, begin to brush and scrub off the stained areas of the toilet seat where there is urine, applying more paste as you go.
+- You can now proceed to place inside your brush or scrubbing material unto the paste, then upon having the paste, begin to brush and scrub off the stained areas of the toilet seat where there is urine, applying more paste as you go.
+Don't forget to wear good quality nitrile gloves to protect your hands.

 The process of removal should be close to effortless when the appropriate household materials are at your disposal.
 If all of them will not be at your command when you enter the cleaning session, then remember to focus on the three crucial materials, especially if you have a high-quality diluted dark vinegar blend as opposed to the white vinegar—the apple cider vinegar is notably stronger and more effective for stain removal.